Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/release-notes/preview-10.md

 ## What next?

-Getting closer to a stable release, it is planned to make final breaking changes, stabilize the API, improve the documentation and test coverage.
+- Getting closer to a stable release, it is planned to make final breaking changes, stabilize the API, improve the documentation and test coverage.
-Generator improvements are planned as well, specifically to include properties documentation.
+- Generator improvements are planned as well, specifically to include properties documentation.
+- Supporting Maps controls, which were added in MAUI for .NET 7.

 If you have any suggestions or ideas, you are welcome log [issues](https://github.com/Dreamescaper/BlazorBindings.Maui/issues)!